Pant a "bundle of talent" in batting but in "cradle of wicket-keeping": Kirmani | Sports-Games

 Pant a "bundle of talent" in batting but in "cradle of wicket-keeping": Kirmani

-India's wicket-keeping great Syed Kirmani on Tuesday described Rishabh Pant as a “gifted bundle of talent” as a batsman but likened the youngster like a baby in a ''cradle'' as far as his glove-work is concerned.
+Legendary former India wicketkeeper Syed Kirmani considers Rishabh Pant a ''gifted bundle of talent'' as a batsman but he feels the youngster is still in the ''cradle'' as far as his glove-work is concerned.

 The 23-year-old Pant was one of the architects of India's historic Test series win in Australia last month with stellar performances with the bat but he has often been criticised for his shoddy work behind the stumps.